thedynamiclinker/ld/dictionary/Outline of the Plan.md

 We claim that this problem can be solved by a business with a built-in [[Justified Icebreaker]].

+Doing so solves [[The Approach Identification Problem]], and provides a key piece of information to those inside the establishment that is absent in all outside physical locations.

-This is the missing ingredient that currently plagues all physical locations that claim to be a [[The Third Place|Third Place]].
+A solution to this problem is the missing ingredient that currently plagues all physical locations that claim to be a [[The Third Place|Third Place]].

-Solving this problem requires opening a new category of business, like [[The Internet|this one]] and [[The Other Place|this one]].
+Solving these problems requires a new category of business, like [[The Internet|this one]] and [[The Other Place|this one]].

 We are currently working to open such locations.

-## The high tech problem
+## The World of Bits

 The existence of these locations is a key pre-requisite that will enable us to attack a much more pernicious disease of modern life: [[The Implicit Attributes Problem]].